hyugogirubato/pyimagine/README.md

 ## Usage

-The following is a minimal example of using pyimagine in a script.
+The following is a minimal example of using pyImagine in a script.
 It gets the generated image from the text and increases the quality.

 ```python